patrickkunka/mixitup/docs/mixitup.Config.animation.md

     }
 });
 ```

-> Example 1: Stagger target elements by column in a 3-column grid
+> Example 2: Using an algorithm to produce a more complex sequence

 ```js
 var mixer = mixitup(containerEl, {